ucancallmealicia/archivesspace-collection-control-toolbox/README.md

 ### Restrictions

 #### get_arch_obj_restrictions.sql

+* Retrieves a list of access restrictions at the archival object level

 #### get_resource_restrictions.sql

-* Retrieves a list of access restrictions, either at the archival object or resource levels
+* Retrieves a list of access restrictions at the resource level

+### get_restriction_dates.sql

+* Retrieves a list of begin and end dates for access restrictions

+### get_marestrictions.sql

+* Retrieves a list of machine-actionable access restrictions

 ## API Tools